Elsayed91/easy_ge/README.md

 ### Usage

 1.  **Create Your Expectation Suite:** This comprises the tests that will be run on your table and/or columns.
-Here is an example:
+Below is an example of the content of an expectation suite json file:

 ```json
 {